Remigio dei Girolami

-Remigio dei Girolami (1235–1319) was an Italian Dominican theologian.
-He was an early pupil of Thomas Aquinas.
+Remigio dei Girolami (1235–1319) was an Italian Dominican philosopher.
+He was an early pupil of the philosopher and theologian Thomas Aquinas.

 His Tractatus de bono communi of 1302 is a significant work of political thought.
 Remigio was able to adapt the political thought of Aquinas, which emphasized monarchy, to the communal regimes of Italy.

 Two of his works, the Divisio scientie and Contra falsos ecclesie professores, discuss music.
 He thought the church represented all human sciences, including the musical sciences that formed part of the quadrivium.
 The musical element (modulatio) of these sciences referred to liturgical chants, preaching, and church order.